-When the wave reaches the snake it is picked up by the bones and muscles in the snakes lower jaw.
-These vibrations are focused into an organ called the cochlea that gathers the sound for processing by the inner ear of the snake.
+When the wave reaches the snake, it is picked up by the bones and muscles in the snake's lower jaw.
+These vibrations are focused into an organ called the cochlea that gathers the sound for processing by the snake's inner ear.

 It was believed that snakes could “hear” but couldn’t localize sounds for a long time.
 In other words, they couldn’t pinpoint where something was and had to rely on their poor eyesight and a keen sense of smell to home in on their prey.

 Science has discovered that a snake's jaw's elasticity allows it to localize vibrations traveling through the ground, aiding the snake in determining which direction a sound is coming from.